 Thank you for selecting our office for your root canal therapy.
 We congratulate you on your decision to care for yourself and save your tooth.
 Please follow the guidelines below and contact our office with any questions:

-You will need to see your regular dentist within a month to have a permanent filling placed.
-Waiting longer than a month increases the chance of fracture or decay of the tooth.
+- You will need to see your regular dentist within a month to have a permanent filling placed.
+Waiting longer than a month increases the risk of fracture or decay of the tooth.

-If any prescriptions were given, please have them filled promptly.
-If no prescriptions were given, we recommend taking 600mg Ibuprofen (Advil®, Motrin®) every 6-8 hours for the first 2 days following treatment to control inflammation and discomfort and to alleviate swelling.
-If you are not able to take Ibuprofen, Tylenol® , 1000mg every 6-8 hours may be used.
+- If any prescriptions were given, please have them filled promptly.
+If no prescriptions were given, we recommend taking 600mg Ibuprofen (Advil®, Motrin®) every six to eight hours for the first two days following treatment to control inflammation and discomfort and to alleviate the swelling.
+If you are not able to take Ibuprofen, Tylenol®, 1000mg every six to eight hours may be used.
 Do not exceed the guidelines printed on the label for any medication.
 If you are unable to achieve adequate pain relief, please call our office.

-You may find using an ice pack to the affected area helpful.
-Please do not apply ice directly to the skin; have a cloth between the ice and skin at all times.
-You may apply the ice for up to 20 minutes on and 20 minutes off for the next 6-8 hours as needed.
+- You may find applying an ice pack to the affected area helpful.
+Please do not apply ice directly to the skin; have a cloth between the ice and the skin at all times.
+You may apply the ice for up to 20 minutes on and 20 minutes off for the next six to eight hours as needed.

 Some discomfort following the root canal is normal for several days after the treatment.
 In some cases, the tooth and surrounding tissue may be sore for a few weeks following the treatment.